piopawlu/pda-injector/README.md

 # Known issues

-This is a beta release and while there are no known issues, there are some limitations:
+This is a beta release and there's at least one known issue and some limitations:

+1. Taking in-game screenshot (S key) casues the game to crash at the moment (2024/03/30)

-1. No effort has been made to provide any sort of control over the XCSoar at this point.
+2. No effort has been made to provide any sort of control over the XCSoar at this point.

-2. Symbols on the XCSoar screen may appear too small and be difficult to read.
+3. Symbols on the XCSoar screen may appear too small and be difficult to read.
 This can be solved by increasing the text size and DPI setting inside XCSoar.

 # Installation